 About the Festival

 2021’s 54th Festival was the first and only in our history presented entirely online.
 The overwhelmingly positive response from our global audience lead us to incorporate the best both worlds for our 2022 Festival – in-person and live-streamed.
-We are excited to continue with this new format for 2023, streaming our in-person Festival from Hammerschimdt Chapel & hearing from our guest artist/adjudicators live on-mic and on-camera.
+We are excited to continue with this format for the third year in a row, streaming our in-person Festival from Hammerschimdt Chapel & hearing from our guest artist/adjudicators live on-mic and on-camera.

 The High School Invitational, made possible by the generous support of the Sylvia and William W. Gretsch Memorial Foundation, returns to its leadoff Festival slot on Thursday.